alex/what-happens-when/README.rst

 "google.com" many blocks of code run and the suggestions will be refined with each keypress.
 It may even suggest "google.com" before you finish typing it.
+Of note is the fact that modern browsers often have privacy features that limit the amount of data that is shared with the browser, such as auto-complete and suggested URLs.
+If you have disabled these features, or if you are using a browser that does not support them, you may not see any suggestions or auto-complete options when you type "https://www.g" in the browser.

 The "enter" key bottoms out
 ---------------------------